axblueshark/parallel_reordering_algorithms/README.md

 │
 ├── matrices/
-│   ├── mtx/             # here the matrices in .mtx format should be placed │   ├── bin/             # here the converted matrix will be stored │   ├── mtx_to_bin.ipynb # Python scrips for .mtx to .bin conversion │   ├── mm2petsc.py      # Python script for .mtx to .bin conversion - from Jakub Kružík │   └── matrices.md
+│   ├── mtx/             # here the matrices in .mtx format should be placed │   ├── bin/             # here the converted matrix will be stored¨ │   ├── mm2petsc.py      # Python script for .mtx to .bin conversion │   └── matrices.md
 │
 ├── plots/